 Melanoma diagnosis begins with a careful, comprehensive skin examination, usually involving a device that lights and magnifies the skin for better viewing.
 Your doctor will be looking for the ABCDEs of atypical moles, which are the common signs of a melanoma:

-If they spot something suspicious, your dermatologist will remove some or all of it so it can be biopsied in a lab.
+If they spot something suspicious, your dermatologist will remove some or all of it so it can be diagnosed by a pathologist.
 Melanoma cannot be diagnosed without a biopsy.

 Treatment protocol for melanoma depends on how far the cancer has spread.
 The primary goal of any melanoma treatment is to remove all the cancer.
-This is typically done surgically, either through excision or Mohs surgery.
-Excision surgery involves numbing your skin, then cutting out the melanoma as well as some of the surrounding skin, also known as the margin area.
+This is typically done surgically, either through wide excision or Mohs surgery.
+Wide excision surgery involves numbing your skin, then cutting out the melanoma as well as some of the surrounding skin, also known as the margin area.